rapidsai/gqe-bench/README.md

 # GPU Query Executor (GQE) python interface

 This repository contains the python interface for the GPU Query Executor (GQE).
+In addition it also contains scripts for generating TPC-H dataset, and reference files.

 ## Installation